norm/suited/documentation/suitfile.markdown

   * **repositories**

+    There are two ways to locally clone repositories:

-    Any line that starts `repo` is used to check out a repository.
+    1. Any line that starts `clone` is used to clone a repository.

         The second argument should be of the form `github:norm/suited` (only github repositories are currently supported).

         An optional third argument is where the code should be cloned to.
 By default it will be checked out into `~/Code`, in a subdirectory reflecting the repository and user (eg. `norm/suited` will be cloned in `~/Code/norm/suited`).
 You can use `~` in this argument to mean your home directory.

             # things I need
             repo  github:norm/suited
             repo  github:norm/wiki    ~/wiki

         If running `suited` again, it will do a `git fetch` on a previously cloned repository, and if new commits are on master it will `git pull`.
 You can stop this by setting `SUITED_DONT_PULL_REPOS` to any value.

-    The repo is then setup as per directories below:
+    2. Any line that starts `repo` is used to clone a repository and then set it up.
+The arguments are identical to `clone` above.
+Once the repository is cloned, it is setup as described in **directories**.

   * **directories**